schummar/runp/README.md

 **Switches** `:k`, `:k=false` apply to remaining commands

-Usually a command's output will disappear after is has succesfully executed.
+Usually a command's output will disappear after is has successfully executed.
 When `--keep-output` is set, it will remain visible.

 ## Option: Output length